Stuart Wood (police commissioner): Personal life

 Wood was the great-great grandson of U.S. President Zachary Taylor.
 Zachary's third daughter, Anne, married Robert C. Wood, a U.S. Regular Army surgeon, who served the Union during the Civil War, though their two sons served the Confederacy.
-One of their sons, John Taylor Wood, had been an officer in the U.S. Navy, but with the outbreak of the Civil War resigned, later joining the Confederate Marine Corps, and later served as an office in the famed ironclad Virginia/Merrimac during her encounter with the USS Monitor.
+One of their sons, John Taylor Wood, had been an officer in the U.S. Navy, but with the outbreak of the Civil War resigned, later joining the Confederate Marine Corps, and later served as an officer on board the famed ironclad CSS Virginia during her encounter with the USS Monitor.
 He afterwards became a lieutenant colonel in the Confederate Army.
 After the war John Taylor Wood relocated to Canada.

 Wood is the nephew of RMC Graduate No. 352, British Army Lieutenant Charles Carroll Wood (1876-1899), who died of wounds in South Africa in 1899 as a member of the Loyal Regiment (North Lancashire) during the Second Boer War.

 Wood's three sons and two daughters, Donald Zachary Taylor Wood (KIA, 1944), Constables John Taylor Wood II and Theodore Herschel Taylor Wood, also served on the Force.
 His son Herschel was killed on duty in 1950.
 Both Herschel and his father are buried in the RCMP Depot in Regina.
 Wood's son John retired from the RCMP as Inspector in 1988.